Jack Deveraux: 2010-2012

+Jack was shocked to come back to Salem only to find his wife in the arms of another man.
+Jennifer had completed the divorce proceedings without him, and she'd moved on with Dr. Daniel Jonas.

-Jennifer grew closer to Jack, but she stopped short of taking him back.
+At first Jennifer was cold, but once she realized what Jack had suffered, she softened towards him.
+Still, she stopped short of taking him back.
 Her connection to Jack hadn't gone away, but she was torn as she had come to love Daniel as well.
 She simply could not make up her mind.
 The "holding pattern" was becoming unbearable for Jack, and he was considering walking away despite the fact that he loved Jennifer desperately.
-At that point, Daniel stepped aside instead.
+At that moment, Daniel stepped aside instead.

-Finally, Jack and Jennifer reconciled and got engaged.
-Jack took a job teaching journalism at Salem University and wrote a book about his time in Afghanistan entitled The Forgotten Hostage.
-It looked like he was ready to settle down in Salem once again with his family intact.
+This led to Jack and Jennifer reconciling and getting engaged.
+Jack took a job teaching journalism at Salem University, and it looked like he was ready to settle down in Salem once again with his family intact.

 It was not to be.
-At a gala held in honor of the recently deceased Lexie Carver, Abby became trapped in an elevator when a massive explosion rocked the building.
-As Jack and Abby's friend Cameron worked to get the elevator doors open, the cables holding the elevator continued to fray and break.
-They finally were able to pry the doors open far enough for Jack to go in and help his daughter through the opening.
-However, as he did so, the doors slammed closed behind Abby and the last cable broke.
-The elevator plummeted down the shaft.
-A few minutes later, Roman came upstairs and told Jennifer and Abby that "the paramedics said he'd died instantly."
+At a gala, Abby became trapped in an elevator when a massive explosion rocked the building.
+Jack got her out of the elevator, but when he rescued her, he became trapped inside himself seconds before the cable holding it broke.
+The elevator plummeted down the shaft, and he reportedly died instantly.
 The Deveraux family mourned Jack yet again.